foreman3/llm-tests/README.md

 replace `faiss-cpu` with `faiss-gpu`.

 ## Usage
-After setting up the project, you can use the `LLMPipeline` class to process data through the LLM pipeline.
+After setting up the project, you can use the `DataPipeline` or `DataFrameProcessor` classes from `llm_pipeline.llm_methods` to process data through the LLM pipeline.
 Refer to the individual module documentation for more details on usage.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.